szelongq/tp/docs/UserGuide.md

   _After executing `pay 1`, Alex (being the 1st person in this list) is marked as paid_ <br>

 Format 2: `pay all` - for paying all employees in the current list
-* Simulates paying of employees in the same way as above, but for all employees instead.
+* Simulates paying of employees in the same way as above, but for all employees in the current list instead.
 * If there are employees already paid in the list, they will be skipped and will not be paid again.
 * There must be at least 1 employee in the list that has not been paid.